Below you’ll find trivia for the film.

 - The original budget was $45 million which included Sigourney Weaver’s fee of $5.5 million.
-The budget soon spiraled however, with first Renny Harlin and then Vincent Ward both leaving the project before novice feature film director David Fincher came on board.
-Extensive last minute re-shoots – especially after the finale was deemed to be too similar to Terminator 2: Judgment Day – ultimately pushed the budget into the region of $65 million.
+The budget soon spiralled, however, with first Renny Harlin and then Vincent Ward both leaving the project before novice feature film director David Fincher came on board.
+Extensive last-minute re-shoots – especially after the finale was deemed to be too similar to Terminator 2: Judgment Day – ultimately pushed the budget into the region of $65 million.

 - There was some question mark over whether the character of Ripley should actually feature in this film until the then president of 20th Century Fox, Joe Roth, insisted otherwise.

 - William Gibson wrote a very early script treatment for the film.
 As Sigourney Weaver’s involvement was in question, the main focus of this script was between Hicks and Bishop, two characters from Aliens.
 Many consider this to be a much superior script.
 The only carry-over from this original script, however, is the bar-codes on the back of the convicts’ necks.